-- Standard interior door height is 80 inches.
+- Standard door height for interiors is 80 inches.
 This is the most common height for passage doors that lead from one room to another.
 An 80-inch door is called a 6/8 door (pronounced “six-eight”) because it’s 6’ 8” tall.

 - In stock, you will also find a slightly shorter 78-inch door.
 Called a 6/6 door, it’s reserved for closet and utility doors.

-- Standard interior door width is 32 inches.
+- Standard door width for interiors is 32 inches.
 This is the minimum width required for a passage door.

 - You may also find a few narrower doors in stock, including 30 inches, 28 inches, and 24 inches.
 Code allows these narrower widths as closet and utility doors.